5 July 2021

 - Self reflection

 About Dr. Jana Leipold, Dipl.-Psych.

 Jana is the head of the HR Development unit for Leadership, Personnel Selection and Retention at Mainz University (JGU).
 She has been developing tools and providing support for all kind of questions regarding leadership for scientists and non-scientist at JGU for more than 10 years.
 Before that, she was responsible for soft skill programs for PHD students as well as for didactics in higher education.

 She also is a freelance systemic consultant and coach for leadership, personal and team development topics, focussing on subjects like occupational roles, responsibility within organisational contexts and communication.

-This workshop is part of the Diversity in Leadership Program and only open to Diversity in Leadership members 2021.
+This workshop is part of the Diversity in Leadership Program and open to 2021 Diversity in Leadership members only.